 If a student's residence or contact information changes during the school year, the parent or guardian is required to notify the school.
-The parent or guardian should complete a change of address form accompanied by new proof of residency documentation.
+The parent or guardian should complete this online change of address form, which includes a place to upload new proof of residency documentation.
 This information must be submitted within fourteen (14) days of any move or change of address.
-This form should be returned to the Main Office or Registrar's Office of your child's school.